Cold Cave

-Cold Cave is the solo project for musician Wesley Eisold, described as a "collage of darkwave, noise, and synthpop."
+Cold Cave is the solo electronic music project for musician Wesley Eisold, described as a "collage of darkwave, noise, and synthpop."
 A number of reviewers note the affinity with early 1980s post-punk and early synthpop, in particular Joy Division and New Order.

 History

 Formation

-Cold Cave was founded in 2007 by Wesley Eisold, vocalist of hardcore groups Give Up the Ghost (previously known as American Nightmare), Some Girls, and Heartworm Press founder.
+Cold Cave was founded in 2007 by Wesley Eisold, vocalist of hardcore groups American Nightmare (briefly known as Give Up the Ghost), Some Girls, and Heartworm Press founder.
 Cold Cave represents Eisold's first venture into instrumentation.
 Eisold was born with one hand which led him to electronic music.